rexpl/libsql/README.md

 # Libsql PHP Driver

-This library is a PHP driver allowing access to libsl databases.
+This library is a PHP driver allowing access to libsql databases.

 ## Example